MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-system.md

 ...
 ```
 > [!IMPORTANT]
-> **NOTE:** If the Group Path returned is `null`, check the configuration of the entitlements and the provisioning profile and make sure that they are correct.
+> If the Group Path returned is `null`, check the configuration of the entitlements and the provisioning profile and make sure that they are correct.

 <a name="Application_Version_Updates" />